CZGITEE/EE260_Final/README.md

 ## EE260 Final Project - CARLA-Based Sensor Fusion for Improved Trajectory Mapping

+Introduction:
-This project integrates camera and LiDAR data for Simultaneous Localization and Mapping (SLAM) in AV using the CARLA simulator
+- This project integrates camera and LiDAR data for Simultaneous Localization and Mapping (SLAM) in AV using the CARLA simulator.

 Objectives:
-Estimate vehicle trajectory using visual odometry from camera data Build a 3D mapped point cloud of the environment using LiDAR data Combine trajectory and 3D map data to enhance localization and navigation
+- Estimate vehicle trajectory using visual odometry from camera data
+- Build a 3D mapped point cloud of the environment using LiDAR data
+- Combine trajectory and 3D map data to enhance localization and navigation

 Tools and Technologies:
-CARLA Simulator for data generation
+- CARLA Simulator for data generation
-OpenCV, Open3D
+- OpenCV, Open3D

 ### Step 1:
 Familiarization with CARLA is crucial.
 We recommned the following linked tutorials provided in class.
 These tutorials aid in the installation of CARLA and offer an introduction to implementing the sensors.